Monorail: In popular culture

-François Truffaut's 1966 film adaptation of Ray Bradbury's 1953 novel Fahrenheit 451 contains suspended monorail exterior scenes filmed at the French SAFEGE test track in Châteauneuf-sur-Loire near Orléans, France (since dismantled).
+François Truffaut's 1966 film adaptation of Ray Bradbury's 1953 novel "Fahrenheit 451" contains suspended monorail exterior scenes filmed at the French SAFEGE test track in Châteauneuf-sur-Loire near Orléans, France (since dismantled).

-The Thunderbirds February 1966 episode "Brink of Disaster" is about the financing and building of a high speed driverless cross-country monorail project.
-Two of the Thunderbirds-crew find themselves trapped on board the a monorail train, and with no possibility of escape, when it is discovered it is speeding towards a stricken bridge.
+The "Thunderbirds" episode "Brink of Disaster" (February 1966) is about the financing and building of a high-speed driverless cross-country monorail project.
+Two of the Thunderbirds crew find themselves trapped aboard a monorail train, with no possibility of escape, when it is discovered the train is speeding toward a stricken bridge.

-The James Bond film franchise features monorails in three movies, all belonging to the villain.
-In You Only Live Twice (1967) there is a working ground level monorail inside the SPECTRE volcano base.
-During Live and Let Die (1973), a prop monorail is shown in the villain's lair on the fictional Caribbean island of San Monique.
-In the 1977 The Spy Who Loved Me there is working monorail on the villain's supertanker (submarine dock).
+The James Bond film franchise features monorails in three films, all belonging to the villain.
+In "You Only Live Twice" (1967) there is a working ground-level monorail inside the SPECTRE volcano base.
+In "Live and Let Die" (1973), a prop monorail is shown in the villain's lair on the fictional Caribbean island of San Monique.
+In "The Spy Who Loved Me" (1977) there is a working monorail on the villain's supertanker (submarine dock).

-In 1987, Lego released a monorail among the Futuron Space line.
-Despite being the most expensive Lego set of its time (due to being massive and including electrical elements), it was very popular, with Lego releasing a Town themed monorail in 1990 and another Space monorail in 1994 among the Unitron line, as well as additional track.
-The monorail system was also prominent in the unreleased Seatron Space line and prototype Wild West sets.
-Its popularity has still endured over thirty years later, where Lego has paid homage in promotional sets and fans have manufactured compatible components.
+In 1987, Lego released a monorail among the "Futuron" Space line.
+Despite being the most expensive Lego set of its time (due to being massive and including electrical elements), it was very popular, with Lego releasing a "Town" themed monorail in 1990 and another Space monorail in 1994 among the "Unitron" line, as well as additional track.
+The monorail system was also prominent in the unreleased "Seatron" Space line and prototype "Wild West" sets.
+Its popularity has endured over thirty years later, with Lego paying homage in promotional sets and fans manufacturing compatible components.

-The fourth season of the American animated television show The Simpsons features the episode "Marge vs. the Monorail", in which the town of Springfield impulsively purchases a faulty monorail from a confidence trickster at a wildly inflated price.
-The Monorail Society, an organization with 14,000 members worldwide, has blamed the episode for sullying the reputation of monorails, to which Simpsons creator Matt Groening responded "That's a by-product of our viciousness...Monorails are great, so it makes me sad, but at the same time if something's going to happen in The Simpsons, it's going to go wrong, right?"
+The fourth season of the American animated television show "The Simpsons" features the episode "Marge vs. the Monorail", in which the town of Springfield impulsively purchases a faulty monorail from a confidence trickster at a wildly inflated price.
+The Monorail Society, an organization with 14,000 members worldwide, has blamed the episode for sullying the reputation of monorails, to which "Simpsons" creator Matt Groening responded "That's a by-product of our viciousness...
+Monorails are great, so it makes me sad, but at the same time if something's going to happen in "The Simpsons", it's going to go wrong, right?"

-The 2005 feature film Batman Begins features a monorail, constructed by Bruce Wayne's father through Gotham City, that is part of the climax of the film.
+The 2005 feature film "Batman Begins" features a monorail, constructed by Bruce Wayne's father through Gotham City, that is part of the climax of the film.
 The monorail is also included in the spin-off video game.

-Blaine the Mono is a train featured in Stephen King's The Dark Tower series of books and first appears in The Dark Tower III: The Waste Lands.
+Blaine the Mono is a train featured in Stephen King's "The Dark Tower" series of books and first appears in "The Dark Tower III: The Waste Lands".

-Monorails have also appeared in a number of other video games including Transport Tycoon, Japanese Rail Sim 3D: Monorail Trip to Okinawa by Sonic Powered, SimCity 4: Rush Hour, Cities in Motion 2, Cities: Skylines in the Mass transit expansion pack of 2017, Planet Zoo and a rideable elevated monorail system in the 2020 video game Cyberpunk 2077.
+Monorails have also appeared in a number of video games including "Transport Tycoon", "Japanese Rail Sim 3D: Monorail Trip to Okinawa" by Sonic Powered, "SimCity 4: Rush Hour", "Cities in Motion 2", "Cities: Skylines" (in the "Mass Transit" expansion pack of 2017), "Planet Zoo", and a rideable elevated monorail system in the 2020 video game "Cyberpunk 2077".